 Giving Consumers the Control

-Smart Grid will give consumers the control on their energy usage by providing them a real-time electric power usage dashboard.
-This means that as a consumer, you will be able to monitor your electricity usage at real-time combined with real-time pricing; without waiting for your monthly statement to know how much electricity you use.
-You will save more with smart grids – even more if your use renewables to generate your own power.
+Smart Grid will give consumers control over their energy usage by providing them a real-time electric power usage dashboard.
+This means that as a consumer, you will be able to monitor your electricity usage in real-time combined with real-time pricing; without waiting for your monthly statement to know how much electricity you use.
+You will save more with smart grids – even more, if your use renewables to generate your own power.

 The Smart Grid is in its infancy.
 The infrastructure for the smart grid requires lots of investments and it will take time to reach its full potential.
 The United States has spent over $7.8 billion USD on the improvement of smart energy grid infrastructures.